ireaneus/LivingWaters/src/data/blog-posts/OneAnotherComfort.md

 ---

-## 3. Exploring Other Encourage & Comfort Verses (20 min)
+## 3. Biblical definition of encouragement and comfort (20 min)

 > **Romans 12:15-16** *“Rejoice with those who rejoice, and weep with those who weep.
 Be of the same mind toward one another; do not be haughty in mind, but associate with the lowly.
 Do not be wise in your own estimation.”*

-> **Romans 15:1-2,5** *““Now we who are strong ought to bear the weaknesses of those without strength and not just please ourselves.
-Each of us is to please his neighbor for his good, to his edification.”Now may the God who gives perseverance and encouragement grant you to be of the same mind with one another according to Christ Jesus, so that with one accord you may with one voice glorify the God and Father of our Lord Jesus Christ”*
+> **Romans 15:1-2,5** *“Now we who are strong ought to bear the weaknesses of those without strength and not just please ourselves.
+Each of us is to please his neighbor for his good, to his edification.
+Now may the God who gives perseverance and encouragement grant you to be of the same mind with one another according to Christ Jesus, so that with one accord you may with one voice glorify the God and Father of our Lord Jesus Christ”*

 > **Hebrews 3:13** *“But encourage one another day after day, as long as it is still called “Today,” so that none of you will be hardened by the deceitfulness of sin.”*